Shanmukha5/Shanmukha5.github.io/ejpt-notes.md

                 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FSoldieR%2F-sdf6Hwvcl.png?alt=media&token=bf528751-5d26-4302-9ecd-cede17e3c75c)
             - Burp Proxy:
                 - Burp suite will let you:
-                    - Intercept requests and responses between your browser and the web server
+                    - Intercept requests and responses between your browser and the web server.
                     - Build request manually.
                     - Crawl a website by automatically visiting every page in a website.
                     - Fuzz web applications by sending them patterns of valid and invalid inputs to test their behavior.